The Opioid Crisis and the Risks Facing Healthcare Providers

 Contact Oberheiden, P.C., Knowledgeable Defense Attorneys for Opioid Fraud Allegations

-Oberheiden, P.C. is a health care fraud defense law firm providing federal law representation to clients across the nation and comprised of significantly experienced and recognized defense lawyers and former DOJ prosecutors.
-If you are facing an opioid-related investigation into your business or practice, you can call (888) 519-4897 or contact us online for a free and confidential consultation.
+Oberheiden, P.C. is a healthcare fraud defense law firm providing federal law representation to clients across the nation and comprised of significantly experienced and recognized defense lawyers and former DOJ prosecutors.
+If you are facing an opioid-related investigation into your business or practice, you can call 888-680-1745 or contact us online for a free and confidential consultation.

 Compliance – Litigation – Defense